Custom Autopilot / Fly-By-Wire

-- Any mod or add-on that changes the physics or has impact on the flight model are not supported
+- Any mod or add-on that changes the physics or has an impact on the flight model is not supported

-- if you ask for support you might be asked for a FDR file, those can be found in the work folder (see below)
+- If you ask for support you might be asked for an FDR file, those can be found in the work folder (see below).

 Work Folder Location

 Microsoft Store Version

 The work folder can be found here: